Skip to main content

 notifications.custom

-Use this to send a custom extension notification to wearer, keyholder, or both.
+Use this from your extension backend to send a custom extension notification to wearer, keyholder, or both.

 {